vaibhav1845/EV-Market-Analysis-using-Python/README.md

 2. Navigate to the notebooks directory.
 3. Open the Jupyter Notebooks to view the code and execute it as needed.

+## Data Source
+The dataset used for this analysis is sourced from [Data.gov](https://www.data.gov/), a repository of publicly available datasets.